Warburton, Greater Manchester: Geography

-The village of Lymm lies to the south west of Warburton in the borough of Warrington, with the River Bollin forming the border between the two villages.
-The Bollin joins the River Mersey in the village; however the Mersey in Warburton has dried up, as it was diverted into the Manchester Ship Canal further upstream.
+The village of Lymm lies to the south-west of Warburton in the borough of Warrington, the River Bollin forming the border between the two villages.
+The Bollin joins the River Mersey in the village; however, the Mersey in Warburton has dried up, as it was diverted into the Manchester Ship Canal further upstream.
 To the east lie Dunham Town, Dunham Massey, Bowdon and Altrincham, with Little Bollington to the south, and Partington and Urmston to the north.
 The local geology is lower keuper marl, with a ridge of sand and gravel running from Warburton to Dunham.

 Transport

-The main roads running through Warburton are the A6144 and B5159.
-A local bus service, 5 (operated by Warrington Borough Transport) links Warburton with Warrington and Altrincham.
-Formerly, the 38 (operated by Warrington Coachways) also used to serve the village.
+The main roads running through Warburton are the A6144 and the B5159.
+A local bus service, 5 (operated by Warrington Borough Transport), links Warburton with Warrington and Altrincham.
+Formerly, the 38 (operated by Warrington Coachways) also served the village.

 Demography

 At the 2001 UK census, Warburton had a total population of 286.
 For every 100 females, there were 121.7 males.
 The average household size was 2.44.
-Of those aged 16–74 in Warburton, 43.2% had no academic qualifications or one GCSE, similar to the figures for all of Trafford (40.8%) and in England (45.5%).
+Of those aged 16–74 in Warburton, 43.2% had no academic qualifications or one GCSE, similar to the figures for Trafford as a whole (40.8%) and for England (45.5%).
 According to the census, 1.40% were unemployed and 33.49% were economically inactive.
-16.43% of the population were under the age of 16 and 6.64% were aged 75 and over; the mean age of the people of Warburton was 43.03.
+16.43% of the population were under the age of 16 and 6.64% were aged 75 or over; the mean age of the people of Warburton was 43.03.
 69.34% of residents described their health as 'good'.